 Navigate | A Community Support Collective

-Navigate is a collective of community organisations that support people who are dealing with mental health and addiction challenges to get well, connect with others, learn skills for life, and achieve their goals.
+Navigate is a collective of community organisations that help people dealing with mental health and addiction challenges to get well, connect with others, learn skills for life, and achieve their goals.

-Navigate aims to provide help early on and make it easier to get the support you need.
-Support is flexible, helping you to meet your individual needs, and offered close to where you live and in a way to that is right for you and your whānau.
-Services are available for as long as you need and provided free of charge.
+Navigate aims to provide help early and make it easier to get the support you need.
+Support is flexible, helping you to meet your needs, and is offered close to where you live in a way that is right for you and your whānau.
+Services are available for as long as you need and are free of charge.

-Navigate is made up of a range of services that work collaboratively to support people across the Bay of Plenty, and currently includes:
+Navigate includes a range of services working together to support people across the Bay of Plenty.
+It includes:

 - Emerge Aotearoa

 - Mental Health NZ